 Taking more morphine than prescribed, taking it more often than prescribed, or mixing it with other substances increases acute and chronic health risks.
 The biggest risk associated with morphine misuse or abuse is a drug overdose, which can be deadly.

 If you or someone near you overdoses on morphine, call 911 immediately.
 Signs of a morphine overdose include:

-Signs of a Morphine Overdose
+Signs Of A Morphine Overdose

 The greatest risk from overdosing on morphine is oxygen deprivation from being unable to breathe.
 This is a serious, life-threatening situation that requires emergency medical attention.